aptly-dev/www.aptly.info/content/doc/aptly/snapshot/create.md

 #### Command `aptly snapshot create .. empty`

 Creates empty snapshot.
 As snapshots are immutable, creating one empty snapshot should be enough.

-Empty snapshots could be used as first snapshot while pulling packages to create completely defined set of packages.
+Empty snapshots could be used as first argument to [`aptly snapshot pull`](/doc/aptly/snapshot/pull/) in order to create set of packages matching query, or as initial contents of empty published repository.

 Usage: